-What is Quora?
+What is Quora

-Quora is a site that allows it’s users to ask and answer questions.
-These questions can range from hypotheticals, business related, or story requests.
+Quora is a site that allows its users to ask and answer questions.
+These questions can range from hypotheticals, specific business or industry specific, or story or expert requests.
 It’s a lot like Reddit in the sense that you’ve got an upvoting system and the higher ranked your answer, the more people will see it.
-And chances are?
-There is a subset of your audience that you never imagined that is hanging out on Quora.
+This also lends itself to natural brand awareness by demonstrating your expertise to Quora users.

 Once you click any of the questions you’ve already answered or a new question that you intend to answer, the anatomy of a Quora post looks a little something like this:

 Again, like Reddit, communities form on Quora and have their regular users who have asked and answered thousands of questions.
 These people are going to have a bit more clout than a user who hops on once or twice a month to self promo.
 With that said, you don’t have to spend every waking minute answering questions to develop a Quora marketing strategy.

 How to get traffic from Quora

 There’s really no wrong or right way to use Quora especially as a digital marketing tool.
 In fact, there are very few best practices and guildelines.
 As mentioned, you’ll find questions ranging from entertaining to serious to everything in between.
 When you first log on to the website, it’ll look a little something like this:

 The questions you see in your main feed will either be relevant to either the interests you follow or previous questions that you’ve looked at.
 They can also show the most popular questions on the site at the time.

 Answering questions like this more often than not will result in your answer being buried.
 However, every now and then you’ll strike gold and answering a popular question will gain some traction.